Ahmadiyya in the Republic of Ireland: Early development

 Among the earliest known visits by an Ahmadis to Ireland, was by Mirza Tahir Ahmad, who was at that time a student at the School of Oriental and African Studies, in London.
 He toured Dublin in the late 1950s.
 Ahmad was later to become the fourth caliph of the Ahmadiyya movement.
 Although Ahmadis are known to have existed in Ireland during the 1960s, Ahmadi Muslim began to immigrate in larger numbers into the country in the early 1970s.
 During this period, in Galway, the medical sector, among other industries, played a significant role in attracting Muslim immigrants, both students and professionals, from abroad and from all over Ireland.
 Among the immigrants were Ahmadis Muslims, who were employed in the medical sector.

 In the 1980s, an entrepreneur, Muhammad Hanif, held congregational prayers in his home, which became the Ahmadiyya Community's first makeshift mosque in Ireland.
 The house was later donated to the Community, to be used as a mosque.

 However, the rise of the Ahmadiyya religious activity in Ireland has largely been a consequence of the religious activity in the United Kingdom, through immigration and otherwise.
 Among the notable converts was Ibrahim Noonan.
-Though a native of Waterford, in the South-East of Ireland, he became an Ahmadis whilst residing in London, after reading Murder in the Name of Allah, a book authored by the fourth caliph.
+Though a native of Waterford, in the South-East of Ireland, he became an Ahmadi whilst residing in London, after reading Murder in the Name of Allah, a book authored by the fourth caliph.
 He currently serves as an Imam in Galway city.
 The Ahmadiyya Muslim Community was formally registered in the country in 1992.
 The current National President of Ahamdiyya Muslim Association of Ireland is Dr.Muhammad Anwar Malik.